Fort Worth Eye Associates

 Monday – Friday 8 AM – 5 PM

-Dr. Kacy D. Pate – Optometrist – Biography
+Dr. Kacy D. Pate – Therapeutic Optometry – Biography

 As a licensed therapeutic optometrist and glaucoma specialist, Dr. Pate manages ocular side effects from medical conditions such as diabetes, high blood pressure, and autoimmune disorders.
 She works extensively with special needs patients, including those with cerebral palsy, developmental delays, Down’s syndrome, autism, and spina bifida.